djplaner/blog/docs/2009/02/02/data-mining-of-online-courses-dominant-assumptions-and-innovation-potential/index.md

 ---
+categories:
+- addie
+- elearning
+date: 2009-02-02 15:22:10+10:00
+next:
+  text: More detail on the money burner
+  url: /blog2/2009/02/03/more-detail-on-the-money-burner/
+previous:
+  text: What is a PLE?
+More than a suite of tools?
+More than social media?
+  url: /blog2/2009/02/02/what-is-a-ple-more-than-a-suite-of-tools-more-than-social-media/
 title: Data mining of online courses - dominant assumptions and innovation potential
-date: 2009-02-02 15:22:10+10:00
-categories: ['addie', 'elearning']
 type: post
 template: blog-post.html
 comments: